Developing and Using a Wise Borrowing Strategy

 The importance of a good credit record

 A good credit record does more than just make future credit approval easier to get.
 Most lenders use your credit record to determine credit limits and what rates to charge.
 A good credit record will save you money.
 You are entitled to a free credit report each year so you can know your own credit record.
 Go to www.annualcreditreport.com to get started.
+You can also monitor your credit score in online banking when you work with Peoples Bank.

 Common sense borrowing habits